richinseattle/ptr6scan/README.md

 records.
 Furthermore, we include various tools for the subsequent analysis of the obtained data.
-As this is academic code (read: horrific code quality, but it works (for certain values of working)) we strongly advise everyone to implement this *themself*.
+As this is academic code (read: horrific code quality, but it works (for certain values of working)) we strongly advise everyone to implement this **themself**.
 If you are unable to do so, you probably should not play with this. :-)

 ## Publications

 You can find a more in-depth description of this work in the following publication and talk:

-*Something From Nothing (There): Collecting Global IPv6 Datasets From DNS*, Tobias Fiebig, Kevin Borgolte, Shuang Hao, Christopher Kruegel, Giovanni Vigna, accepted for PAM (Passiv and Active Measurement) Conference 2017, Sydney
+**Something From Nothing (There): Collecting Global IPv6 Datasets From DNS**, *Tobias Fiebig, Kevin Borgolte, Shuang Hao, Christopher Kruegel, Giovanni Vigna*, accepted for PAM (Passiv and Active Measurement) Conference 2017, Sydney

-*You can -j REJECT but you can not hide: Global scanning of the IPv6 Internet*, Tobias Fiebig, Kevin Borgolte, Shuang Hao, Christopher Kruegel, Giovanni Vigna, 33C3---33rd Chaos Communication Congress 2017, Hamburg
+**You can -j REJECT but you can not hide: Global scanning of the IPv6 Internet**, *Tobias Fiebig, Kevin Borgolte, Shuang Hao, Christopher Kruegel, Giovanni Vigna*, 33C3---33rd Chaos Communication Congress 2017, Hamburg

 # Setup
 The supplied tools are mostly ugly Python 2.6 and even more ugly shell.
 Please